(Trumbull County) Ohio

 Warren, Ohio is the largest and most well-known city in Trumbull County, Ohio.
 Located about an hour from Cleveland, OH, as well as from Pittsburgh PA, Trumbull County is part of northeast Ohio’s rural area.
 The serene, spacious landscape, including the beautiful Mahoning River and the many streams and creeks all across the County, make Trumbull County a wonderful place to live in.
 Warren possesses the overall qualities of the County as well its own unique character as a medium size city with the many features and qualities that it provides.
 The County is host to several great golf courses including one of the larger courses of the famous Ohio-Penn Golf Trail.

-Although notably the only perfectly square shaped county in Ohio, unfortunately not everything is perfectly square in Trumbull and specifically Warren as it relates to Behavioral Health and Addiction.
+Although notably the only perfectly square shaped county in Ohio, unfortunately not everything is perfectly square in Trumbull and specifically Warren as it relates to Behavioral Health and Substances Addiction.
 As with most of the region, sadly, too many in the population and in leadership have struggled over the past decade with confronting an overbearing substance addiction and overdose challenge.
-Fueled by a national drug epidemic, and massive shifts in industry and culture affecting many parts of the U.S. Ohioans are increasingly in need of professional Addiction Treatment services to help them regain freedom and stability.
+Fueled by a national drug epidemic, and massive shifts in industry and culture affecting many parts of the U.S. Ohioans are increasingly in need of professional Alcohol and Drug Addiction Treatment services to help them regain freedom and stability.

 Encouragingly, there is hope for men and their families suffering from Drug and Alcohol misuse.
-Understanding the nature of the issue, its effects, and importantly available solutions, as it relates uniquely to each local, will help equip them with relevant information, as they consider and plan their journey to recovery.
+Understanding the nature of the issue, its effects, and most importantly available rehabilitation solutions, as it relates uniquely to each local, will help equip them with relevant information, as they consider and plan their journey to recovery.

 Here we explore some of the general as well as the more specific facts and figures, providing a perspective surrounding Warren and the addiction issues it faces.

-City of Warren: About
+About The City of Warren: History and Culture

 Occupying the center of the southern section of Trumbull County, Ohio, known as the Mahoning Valley Area, where most of the county’s population of 200,000 is located, is the County seat of Warren.
 Being a rural area of the state of Ohio, generally, the population is not concentrated in a few big or medium sized cities, but is rather spread out among many towns and communities, as well as some small city suburbs.
 However, Warren is one of only a few medium to large sized cities in this part of the State and is indeed relatively densely populated.
 While the official city of Warren is limited to specific borders, for many area references Warren includes the immediate and attached towns of Champion and Howland, which add another approximately 30,000 residents to the actual precise city of Warren, and bring the total population of Warren to 68,000.